 Community & Professional

-Vice Chairman, Governing Board of the Construction Law Section, Arkansas Bar Association
+Former Chairman and Vice Chairman, Governing Board of the Construction Law Section, Arkansas Bar Association

-Barrister in the William Putman Inns of Court
+Former President and Vice President, William Putman Inns of Court

 Member of Construction Forum of American Bar Association